mmarsyada/NewTempestLauncher/README.md

-# NewTempestLauncher
+# NewTempestLauncherfiles
-SWGEmu Launcher for SWG Server - New Tempest
+SWGEmu Launcher files for SWG Server - New Tempest